khairul-cpu/Log-Analyzer-for-Suspicious-Activity/README.md

 3) Simple CLI tool – run it on any log file.
 4) Extensible with your own detection rules.
 5) Open source & beginner-friendly.

+you may download the sample log and test it later with the python script :)